 - Apply localized image adjustments including spot retouching, cropping, and graded corrections.

-- Make detailed corrections to toning, color, sharpening, noise and chromatic aberration, and vignettes.
+- Make detailed corrections to tone, color, sharpening, noise and chromatic aberration, and vignettes.

-- Create PDF slideshows and Web galleries using Lightroom templates and custom layout features.
+- Create slideshows and Web galleries using Lightroom templates and custom layout features.

 - Classes start January, April, and August